roblox-ts/roblox-ts/src/TSTransformer/README.md

 # roblox-ts TSTransformer

-The goal of this project is to take a `ts.SourceFile` and turn it into a `lua.List<lua.Statement>`
+The goal of this project is to take a `ts.SourceFile` and turn it into a `luau.List<luau.Statement>`

-In other words, TS AST -> Lua AST
+In other words, TS AST -> Luau AST

 ### Features